pedro-bento/language/README.md

 1.  jump        (s0)      -> jump to the address stored in s0.
 1.  jump_if     (s0, s1)  -> jump to the address stored in s0 if s1 is not 0.
-  * ? call      : if we end up having a return stack.
-  * ? return    : if we end up having a return stack.
 1.  push        (np)      -> push n0 to the top of the stack.
 1.  drop        (s0)      -> discard the top of the stack.
 1.  dup         (s0)      -> duplicate s0 to the top of the stack.